vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 action which in reality terminates in consciousness.
 120. It is generally accepted that the causal relation depends on or is

 controlled by the restrictive power of the Lord.
 Therefore, it is relative, but the absolute causal relation depends on none.
 Con sciousness shines in the form of the universe.
-For instance, all the principles (tattvas) from earth to Siva are dependent on the one prior to it.
+For instance, all the principles (tattvas) from earth to śiva are dependent on the one prior to it.
 The earth is supported by the water, the water helps the earth for its solidity.
 Furthermore, all the elements are unable to come into being without the existence of subtle elements.
 In the same way, these subtle elements cannot come into existence with out the blossoming action of the sense organs.
 That again is impos sible without determination regarding different sense organs.
 This also is not possible without the existence of the primary matter inseparably and equally linked with all, which is known as mūlapraksti.
 This primary matter, being an enjoyable object, is unable to exist without the subject that enjoys it.
 The subject that experiences it is the sharer of the experience of different objects of experience.
 It is for that reason that it is considered limited.
 Thus, the limitation that is seen in a conscious subject (puruṣa) is only imposed and not real.
 This imposed limitation is due to kāla, kalā, niyati, rāga, and vidyā, which cannot be activated without con sciousness (samvit).
 However, consciousness, being partless, can not manifest without the existence of the delusive power called māyā.
 Freedom, the cause of limitation, has comparative distinc tions of manifestation.
 These features are shining in the beginning as slightly unlimited, then unlimited, then slightly blossoming and finally are fully bloomed.
 However, these states of the manifesta tions by the power of freedom could not be possible without that which is perfectly luminous by nature, which in this system is

 called Bhairava.
 121. This remark explains the existence of differentiation or multiplicity